sanfinity-Iot/openremote/Tutorial:-Create-your-Energy-Management-System.md

 # Introduction

 OpenRemote can be used as an Energy Management System (EMS) for your own microgrid.
-The EMS can schedule the power setpoints of energy consuming devices and storage devices, taking into account your renewable energy producers, agile tariffs from your energy provider and required charge schedules for your electric vehicles.
-Using an optimisation routine, the scheduling is targeting lowest costs or lowest carbon exhaust.
+The EMS schedules the power setpoints of energy consuming devices and storage devices, taking into account renewable energy production (including forecasts), energy consumption (including forecasts), agile tariffs from your energy provider and required charge schedules for your electric vehicles.
+The optimisation routine targets lowest costs or lowest carbon exhaust.
 Figure 1 gives an overview of all the pieces of an EMS.

 In this electricity example, we will connect a series of electricity producers: solar panels and a wind turbine, an electricity consumer: an energy meter, a static battery, and a charger with an electric vehicle.
-Secondly, we are adding the forecasting services for both production and consumption and connecting the agile supplier tariffs.
-Finally, the optimisation service will control the setpoint power of the battery, as well as the vehicles and calculate your savings.
+We are adding the forecasting services for both production and consumption and connecting the agile supplier tariffs.
+Finally, the optimisation service will control the setpoint power of the battery, as well as the vehicle and calculate your savings.

 <kbd>![Overview EMS](https://github.com/openremote/Documentation/blob/master/manuscript/figures/EMS%20overview.jpg)</kbd>
 _Figure 1.
 Overview of Energy Management System and all elements._